Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

   </script>
 {% endcodeblock %}

 When a view loads, JavaScripts asks a user for permission to get his location.
-If users agrees, the callback is called and the location is saved in hidden fields so that the form can submit them back to the server.
+If the user agrees, the callback is invoked and the location is saved in the hidden fields so that the form can submit them back to the server.

 Now the controller part: